 Most see a GPS as a great system for navigation on the road, but lest we forget that they can come in handy when on the water, as well.
 Marine GPS s are great for locking onto coordinates across the water and their sonar capabilities also make them perfect for fishing.
 If you own a boat and you love to fish or be on the water, these can be your best friend.
-Through a vigorous series of criteria, we have determined the best for your buck.

 - Garmin Striker 4

 - Garmin upgrade available